dylan-lang/opendylan/documentation/source/library-reference/system/file-system.rst

    Returns a sequence of files and subdirectories contained in a directory.

-   :signature: directory-contents *directory* => *locators*
+   :signature: directory-contents *directory* #key *resolve-links?* => *locators*

    :parameter directory: An instance of :type:`<pathname>`.
+   :parameter #key resolve-links?: An instance of :drm:`<boolean>`.
+The default is :drm:`#f`.
    :value locators: A :drm:`<sequence>` of :class:`<locator>`.

    :description:

-      In the result, each file is represented by a :class:`<file-locator>` and each directory is represented by a :class:`<directory-locator>`.
-The "." and ".." directories are not included in the result.
+      Returns a sequence of locators describing the files contained in *directory*.
+The :file:`.` and :file:`..` directories are not included in the result.

+      If *resolve-links?* is false then symbolic links are returned as instances of :class:`<file-locator>`.
+If true, then symbolic links are resolved and the correct class of locator, :class:`<file-locator>` or :class:`<directory-locator>`, is determined based on the file type of the (fully resolved) link target.

+      Note that if a symbolic link points to another file in *directory* then the resulting sequence may contain duplicates (in the sense of naming the same file system entity, not in the sense of Dylan object equality) when *resolve-links?* is true.

 .. generic-function:: directory-empty?